OveaTrint/student-finance-webapp/README.md

 # NextGen Finance - Backend API

 This is the backend API for the NextGen Finance application, a student finance web app designed to help users manage their income, expenses, and track their financial overview.
-This project was developed as part of [CSC 212] at [UNILAG].

 ## Features (MVP - Minimum Viable Product)

 The backend supports the following core features: